Restaurant Scene: A 'robotic' experience at the drive-thru

 The artificial intelligence system at the drive-thru debuted last summer at 10 Chicagoland McDonald's as a test program according to press releases from the company.
 At the end of 2021 McDonald's partnered with IBM to offer an enhanced robotic system.
 While the system was tested first in Chicago, it's now being tested in other places, including Northwest Indiana.

 So, as time goes on, the next time you have a taste for a burger and fries, you may be asking a robot for your meal.
-Spage-age indeed!
+Space-age indeed!

 Gallery: Super Bowl preparations at Bridges' Scoreboard